simplywibble/Bro_Snippets/README.md

 # Bro_Snippets
-Collection of Bro IDS snippets, mostly for me
+Collection of Bro IDS snippets, mostly for me, mostly a work in progress!